Timeline of allegations about BBC presenter

 They reportedly asked the broadcaster to stop the man “sending the cash”.

-The BBC said they became aware of new allegations against the male presenter.
+The BBC said it became aware of new allegations against the male presenter.

 A statement said: “New allegations were put to us on Thursday of a different nature and in addition to our own inquiries we have also been in touch with external authorities, in line with our protocols.”

-The Sun publishes an exclusive which reveals a BBC presenter is facing allegations he paid a total of £35,000 for sexual content.
+The Sun publishes an exclusive which revealed a BBC presenter is facing allegations he paid a total of £35,000 for sexual content.

+A legal representative of the young person told the Sun that evening there was “no truth to it”.

 The BBC responded to the article with a statement saying: “We treat any allegations very seriously and we have processes in place to proactively deal with them.”